Miloš Ostojić (footballer, born 1996)

-Miloš Ostojić (Милош Остојић; born 21 April 1996) is a Serbian football goalkeeper who plays for Radnik Surdulica.
+Miloš Ostojić (Милош Остојић; born 21 April 1996) is a Serbian professional footballer who plays as a goalkeeper for Sloven.

 Club career

 Early years

 Born in Sombor, Ostojić passed OFK Beograd youth categories.
 After he was nominated for the best goalkeeper in academy in 2012 and 2013, he signed his first professional contract with club at the beginning of 2014.
 As the first team member, Ostojić spent a period between 2013 and 2015, but without senior appearances.
 In summer 2015, when he overgrown youth selection, he decided to leave the club.
 Later he moved to Croatian First Football League side Istra 1961, where he spent the 2015–16 season as an option, without official caps.
 He was also involved in the incident on training in November 2015, when he was beaten by teammate Stefan Nikolić.
 In 2016, he signed with Voždovac, but closely moved on loan to Belgrade Zone League side Hajduk Beograd in last days of the summer transfer window.